sanko/infix/README.md

 A key feature of `infix` is the ability to create C function pointers from your own C functions.
 This is essential for interfacing with libraries that use callbacks.

-**Your C handler's signature will always receive the `ffi_reverse_trampoline_t*` context as its first argument.** The subsequent arguments will match the signature string you provide.
+**Your C handler's signature will always receive the `infix_context_t*` context as its first argument.** The subsequent arguments will match the signature string you provide.

 **Example: A Stateful Callback for a C Library**